Subject: Open Data Policy—Managing Information as an Asset

 See OMB Circular A-119, available at <a href=https://www.whitehouse.gov/omb/circulars_a119>https://www.whitehouse.gov/omb/circulars_a119</a>, and OMB Memorandum M-12-08, Principles for Federal Engagement in Standards Activities to Address National Priorities (Jan 27, 2012), available at <a href=https://www.whitehouse.gov/sites/default/files/omb/memoranda/2012/m-12-08.pdf>https://www.whitehouse.gov/sites/default/files/omb/memoranda/2012/m-12-08.pdf</a> ↩

 If a data user augments or alters original information that is attributed to the Federal Government, the user is responsible for making clear the source and nature of that augmentation. ↩

-Office of Management and Budget, Common Approach to Federal Enterprise Architecture, available at http://www.whitehouse.gov/sites/default/files/omb/assets/egov_docs/common_approach_to_federal_ea.pdf ↩
+Office of Management and Budget, Common Approach to Federal Enterprise Architecture, available at <a href=https://www.whitehouse.gov/sites/default/files/omb/assets/egov_docs/common_approach_to_federal_ea.pdf ↩

 See OMB Circular A-130, section 8(b)(2)(a). ↩

 Office of Management and Budget, Federal Enterprise Architecture (FEA) Reference Models, available at <a href=https://www.whitehouse.gov/omb/e-gov/fea>https://www.whitehouse.gov/omb/e-gov/fea</a> ↩